wjholden/Advent-of-Code-2019/README.md

 # Advent of Code 2019
-This is my third year participating in Advent of Code.
+This is my third year participating in [Advent of Code](https://adventofcode.com/2019).
 I look forward to this all year.
 Last year I tried [Mathematica](https://wjholden.com/aoc/2018/) and it was a great experience.
 This year: [Julia](https://julialang.org/)!

+Advent of Code is a wonderful way for experienced programmers to practice a new language.
+The challenges get extremely difficult.
+The complexity and variety of the challenges will stress test any programming language, showing you where the language (and the programmer) are weak and strong.

+These are the daily themes that I consider the salient lessons from each day.

-# Themes
+# Daily Themes
 1. Loops, functions, and recursion
 2. Assembly language basics
 3. Procedural programming, Cartesian space, complex arithmetic